xiaoxinghug/pj-cli/README.md

 # pj-cli
-Hwxyz is a node scaffold,named by  the team member’s last name .
+pj-cli is a node scaffold,named by  the team member’s last name .

-The hwxyz library exported as [Node.js](https://nodejs.org/) modules.
+The pj-cli library exported as [Node.js](https://nodejs.org/) modules.

 It can help us to generate a framework by template replacement .